 Lousy Sleep is a Pain!

-1. The strongest predictor of developing wide spread pain is?
+1. The strongest predictor of developing widespread pain is?
+Answer: Nonrestorative sleep.

-4. Day light saving time switches disrupt everyone's sleep in the spring.
+4. Daylight saving time switches disrupt everyone's sleep in the spring.
+Answer: Just about

 (Editor's Note: With the discovery of chronic inflammatory response syndrome or CIRS from water-damaged buildings (see: www.survivingmold.com) we find the strong association with lowered MSH and disrupted sleep and multipoint pain syndromes.
 This is a syndrome that has now been defined and can be helped.
 Fibromyalgia has a credible cure.)